 If blood needs to be taken or an IV started, restraints are important in preventing injury to your infant.
 If your infant moves while the needle is being inserted, the needle could damage a blood vessel, bone, tissue, or nerves.

-Your provider will use every means to ensure the safety and comfort of your baby.
+Your health care provider will use every means to ensure the safety and comfort of your baby.
 Beside restraints, other measures include medicines, observation, and monitors.

 DURING THE PROCEDURE